-JOHN

-TEMPLETON

-FOUNDATION

-he Character Virtue Development department at the John Templeton Foundation exists to advance the science and practice of good character.
+JOHN TEMPLETON FOUNDATION he Character Virtue Development department at the John Templeton Foundation exists to advance the science and practice of good character.
 Ultimately, we seek a world in which every individual is inspired to develop habits of good character and is supported by multiple contexts (e.g., home, school, community) that encourage and facilitate this development.
-In talking about character, we are referencing a set of dispositions that produce specific emotions, inform motivation, and guide conduct.
-These qualities can be categorized under the broader headings of moral character, intellectual character, performance character, and civic character,2 all of which are candidate topics for support from our department.
+In talking about character, we are referencing a set of dispositions that produce specific emotions, inform motivation, and guide conduct.1 These qualities can be categorized under the broader headings of moral character, intellectual character, performance character, and civic character,2 all of which are candidate topics for support from our department.
 Specific character virtues of interest include, but are not limited to: generosity, honesty, curiosity, forgiveness, self-control, purpose, and humility.
 The term character development references the lifelong process of attaining virtuous feelings, thoughts, skills, and habits.3

-- Anne Colby et al., Educating Citizens: Preparing America's Undergraduates for Lives of Moral and Civic Responsibility (San Francisco: Jossey-Bass, 2003); Scott Seider, Character Compass (Cambridge: Harvard University Press, 2012). - 3 Lerner, R. M. (2018).
+3 Lerner, R. M. (2018).
 Character development among youth: Linking lives in time and place.
 International Journal of Behavioral Development, 42(2), 267-277.

+GENEROSITY

+HONESTY

+CURIOSITY

 FORGIVENESS

 SELF-CONTROL

+PURPOSE

+HUMILITY

 CATEGORIES of CHARACTER

-MORAL

-Qualities that foster good relationships

-EXAMPLES: generosity & forgiveness
+Qualities that foster good relationships EXAMPLES: generosity & forgiveness

 INTELLECTUAL

+CHARACTER

 Qualities of a good learner and truth seeker

 EXAMPLES: intellectual humility & curiosity

 CIVIC

+CHARACTE

 Qualities that create good citizens

 EXAMPLES: justice & civility

 PERFORMANCE

+CHARACTER

 Qualities that facilitate goal achievement

 EXAMPLES: self-control & perseverance